abuah1999/abuahfish-v2/README.md

 # abuahfish-v2

-A Go implementation of the 111-line Python chess engine Sunfish ([https://github.com/thomasahle/sunfish](https://github.com/thomasahle/sunfish))
+Abuahfish version 2 is a Go re-implementation of the 111-line Python chess engine Sunfish ([https://github.com/thomasahle/sunfish](https://github.com/thomasahle/sunfish)).
-This project is also a continuation of the ongoing abuahfish project: [https://github.com/abuah1999/abuahfish](https://github.com/abuah1999/abuahfish).
+Note that this project is also a continuation of the ongoing abuahfish project: [https://github.com/abuah1999/abuahfish](https://github.com/abuah1999/abuahfish).
 Play the latest version here: [https://lichess.org/@/abuah2022](https://lichess.org/@/abuah2022)

 #### to install on your local machine